Maj. Jared B. Fisher House

 The Maj.
-Jared B. Fisher House is an historic, American home that is located in Gregg Township, Centre County, Pennsylvania, USA.
+Jared B. Fisher House is an historic home that is located in Gregg Township, Centre County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1977.

 History and architectural features

 Built in 1856, this historic structure is a 2½-story, five-bay, brick building with a gable roof.
 It has a rear kitchen wing with an attached brick, summer kitchen.
 The building reflects an eclectic combination of Greek Revival and Gothic Revival style architecture.

-It was added to the National Register of Historic Places in 1977.